cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 }
 ```
 In addition, we surround the new string with `abci-call` constants so that we can find lines with ABCI++ request more easily.

-Lastly, if in the future we want to log another ABCI++ request type, we just need to do the same thing:
+If in the future we want to log another ABCI++ request type, we just need to do the same thing:
 create a corresponding `abci.Request` and log it via
 `app.logRequest(r)`.